garrandall/popular-music-data/tracks/digital-girl-jamie-foxx-drake-kanye-west---the-dream.md

 I love it, girl
 The way you bring your light into this room
 Uh, I love it, girl
-The way your legs ?light up? when they're in them shoes, ohhh I love it, girl
+The way your legs ?light up? when they're in them shoes, oh I love it, girl
 The way your lips looks after you apply the gloss
 Ah, I love it, girl, girl